peter88213/yw2nw/docs/usage.md

 | Location description       | Location description                           | Text body below the first heading         |
 | Location reference         | Scene location entry                           | Text prefixed by *@loc*                   |

+### Novel structure

+-  Body text after a 1st or 2nd level heading in *novelWriter* is converted into a auto-named scene in *yWriter*.

 ### Metadata

 - *yWriter*'s scene date/time/duration are lost when converting to *novelWriter*.